-With the release of the much-anticipated Star Wars: The Force Awakens this week, Jessica Rowbury discusses whether photonics technologies could ever be used to build a real-life lightsaber
+As Star Wars: The Force Awakens breaks box office records worldwide, Jessica Rowbury discusses whether photonics technologies could ever be used to build a real-life lightsaber

 Although fictional, few can deny that the lightsaber is an ingenious invention.
 It is compact and lightweight, yet can cut through virtually anything – from metal to human flesh.
 On screen, lightsabers appear as glowing blades that can deflect blaster bolts and that do not pass through one another during battles.

-So, with the incredible technological advances seen in the photonics field over the years, would it ever be possible to create a real-life lightsaber?
+So, with the technological advances seen in photonics, would it ever be possible to create a real-life lightsaber?

 Their work builds on research from 2013, which saw Harvard and MIT scientists create photonic molecules that the team said could behave like lightsabers, with the photons pushing and deflecting each other but staying linked.